elanortang/nim-agda/Nim.lagda.md

 ... | true = flip player
 ... | false = outcome (flip player) ms (play m board)

+-- Variant where players win if they do not take the last item outcome' : Player → List Move → Board → Player outcome' player [] board with is_empty board
+... | true = player
+... | false = flip player    -- ERROR CASE: Should not run out of moves to play when the board is non-empty outcome' player (m ∷ ms) board with is_empty board
+... | true = player
+... | false = outcome' (flip player) ms (play m board)

 -- Predicate defining the game, given a list of moves.
 Player A goes first. p : List Move -> R p ms = value (outcome A ms setup)